mihirpingili/Projects/README.md

 * [NYC Taxi Trip Duration Prediction](https://github.com/mihirpingili/Projects/blob/main/Project_NYC_Taxi_trip_duration_Notebook.ipynb): An analysis of the New York City Taxi trip duration dataset and the use of machine learning models to predict the duration of taxi trips based on various features.

+* [Cryotherapy as a Treatment Method](https://github.com/mihirpingili/Projects/blob/main/Cryotherapy%20as%20a%20Treatment%20Method.pdf): An analysis of the effectiveness of Cryotherapy to treat benign surface level growths on the skin.
+Linear regression and random forests are used to determine which variable predictors demonstrate a statistically significant relationship to the result of the treatment.

 ## Usage

 Apart from the one project that is a pdf file each is implemented in a Jupyter Notebook.
 The notebooks include detailed explanations and code comments to guide the reader through the analysis process.